KaWingLee9/in_house_tools/multiplexed_images_pipeline/README.md

 # Data preprocessing of multiplexed imaging data (Python)
-This pipeline is used for data preprocessing and visualization for multiplexed imaging data, which could be perfectly adapted for scanpy and SOAPy.
+This pipeline is used for data preprocessing and visualization for multiplexed imaging data, which could be perfectly adapted for __scanpy__ and __SOAPy__.

 ## Cell segmentation